 - Stage I,II, III of the helping model

 After successful completion of PSYC 220, students will:

-- Be familiar with the literature on current counselling theories in psychology.
+- Be familiar with the literature on current counseling theories in psychology.

-- Be able to describe effective communication skills and strategies in a counselling setting.
+- Be able to describe effective communication skills and strategies in a counseling setting.

 - Recognize and practice a personal commitment to the underlying values of interpersonal communication.

 - Demonstrate the use of effective communication skills in the helping process.

 - Identify a theoretical paradigm for their counseling perspective.

 - Plan and conduct beginning interviews using a broad range of communication skills.